Cosimo III de' Medici: 1679–1685

 Cosimo kept himself apprised of his wife's conduct in France through the Tuscan emissary, Gondi.
-Marguerite Louise frequently requested more money from the Grand Duke, while he was scandalised by her behaviour: she took up with a groom named Gentilly.Acton, p.
-149. In January 1680 the Abbess of Montemarte asked Cosimo to pay for the construction of a reservoir, following a scandal at the convent: The Grand Duchess had placed her pet dog's basket in close proximity to the fire, and the basket burst into flames, but instead of trying to extinguish it, she urged her fellow nuns to flee for their lives.
+Marguerite Louise frequently requested more money from the Grand Duke, while he was scandalised by her behaviour: she took up with a groom named Gentilly.
+In January 1680 the Abbess of Montemarte asked Cosimo to pay for the construction of a reservoir, following a scandal at the convent: The Grand Duchess had placed her pet dog's basket in close proximity to the fire, and the basket burst into flames, but instead of trying to extinguish it, she urged her fellow nuns to flee for their lives.
 On previous occasions, she had explicitly stated that she would burn down the convent if the Abbess disagreed with her, too, making the Abbess view the accident as intentional.
 Cosimo, unable to do much else for fear of upsetting Louis XIV, reproached her in a series of letters.
 Another scandal erupted that summer, the Grand Duchess bathed nude, as was the custom, in a local river.
 Cosimo exploded with anger upon hearing of this.
 Louis XIV, tiring of Florence's petitions, retorted: "Since Cosimo had consented to the retirement of his wife into France, he had virtually relinquished all right to interfere in her conduct."
 Following Louis XIV's rebuff, Cosimo fell grievously ill, only to be roused by Francesco Redi, his physician, who helped him reform his ways so illness would never strike him again.
 It was after this event that Cosimo finally stopped bothering with the Grand Duchess's life.
 In 1682 Cosimo III appointed his brother, Francesco Maria de' Medici, Governor of Siena.

-The Holy Roman Emperor requested Cosimo's participation in the Great Turkish War.
+Leopold I, Holy Roman Emperor requested Cosimo's participation in the Great Turkish War.
 At first, he resisted, but then sent a consignment of munitions to Trieste, and offered to join the Holy League.
 They defeated the Turks at the Battle of Vienna in September 1683.
 To Cosimo's dismay, "many scandals and disorders continued to occur in the matter of carnal intercourse between Jews and Christian women, and especially putting their children out to be suckled by Christian nurses."
 The Grand Duke, wishing to supplement the "foe of heretics" persona he acquired after Vienna, outlawed the practice of Jews using Christian wet nurses and declared that if a Christian father wished to have his half-Jewish child suckled by a Christian nurse he must first apply to the government for a permit in writing.
 In addition, public executions increased to six per day.
 Gilbert Burnet, Bishop of Salisbury and a famed memorialist, visited this Florence in November 1685, of which he wrote that "[Florence] is much sunk from what it was, for they do not reckon that there are fifty thousand souls in it; the other states, that were once great republic, such as Siena and Pisa, while they retained their liberty, are now shrunk almost into nothing..."